What is a Power of Attorney in Singapore: Knowing the Basics

 The majority of people use the term “Power of Attorney” or POA.
-Even if most Singaporeans use it, not everyone is aware of its implications.
-What is the POA for and why is it needed by people?
-Even if you might not have to know about it, there may be circumstances that you might have to.
-So, if you have been asking “What is a Power of Attorney?”, you need to read this article.
+Even if most Singaporeans know it, not everyone is aware of its implications.
+Well, if you have been asking “What is a Power of Attorney?”, you need to read this article.

 What is it?